MedStar Washington Hospital Center's Ethics Committee Celebrates 40 Years of Support for Ethics Excellence!

 John “Jack” Lynch, MD (1928-2016) founded the Center for Ethics, which developed from the work of the hospital’s ethics committee, also first convened by Dr. Lynch in 1982.
 Dr. Lynch was Associate Director of the Washington Cancer Institute and held the positions of Medical Director for the Center for Ethics, Ethics Committee Chair, and Medical Editor to the Journal of Hospital Ethics throughout his over 50 years at MedStar Washington Hospital Center.
 Dr. Lynch was a pioneer in clinical bioethics, served on countless committees, and published dozens of articles on medical oncology and physician ethics.
 Dr. Lynch argued for the common sense view that an ethical regard for patients, families, and one’s fellow clinical providers was a natural extension of virtuous medical practice.
 In furthering this philosophy, the Moral Courage Awards were established in his name in 2010.
 The John J. Lynch, MD Moral Courage Awards is a yearly hospital program designed to recognize associates and staff at MedStar Washington Hospital Center who have exhibited the virtue of courage while confronted with ethically challenging clinical circumstances.
 The Center for Ethics was named after Dr. Lynch on December 9th, 2016.

-Michael Pottash, MD, MPH is a physician of palliative medicine at MedStar Washington Hospital Center and assistant professor of clinical medicine at Georgetown University School of Medicine.
+Michael Pottash, MD, MPH is a physician of palliative medicine at MedStar Washington Hospital Center and associate professor of clinical medicine at Georgetown University School of Medicine.
 He completed fellowships in palliative medicine and clinical ethics at North Shore University Hospital and a certificate program in bioethics at Hofstra University School of Law.
 He trained in primary care internal medicine at Jacobi Medical Center at the Albert Einstein College of Medicine after completing medical school at the Technion Israel Institute of Technology’s Faculty of Medicine.
-Prior to medical school, he completed a masters in public health at Boston University School of Public Health.
-Dr Pottash serves his community as a member of the ethics committees at MedStar Washington Hospital Center and Children’s National Medical Center, a voting member scientist of the Georgetown-Howard Universities Center for Clinical and Translational Science Institutional Review Board, and as a medical editor of the Journal for Hospital Ethics at the John J Lynch, MD Center for Ethics.
+Prior to medical school, he completed a master’s in public health at Boston University School of Public Health.
+Dr Pottash serves his community as vice chair of the ethics committee at MedStar Washington Hospital Center, vice chair of the Georgetown-Howard Universities Center for Clinical and Translational Science Institutional Review Board, and as a medical editor of the Journal for Hospital Ethics at the John J Lynch, MD Center for Ethics.

 Matthew P. Schreiber, MD, MHS, FCCP chairs the MedStar Washington Hospital Center Bioethics Committee and has served MedStar Health through policy development and participation in various other efforts (Ethics Consultation Sub-Committee, Learning From Every Death Committee, Organ, Eye, and Tissue Donation Committee, Dying with Dignity Steering Committee) .
 As a practicing critical care physician, Dr. Schreiber maintains an academic interest in patient outcomes resulting in national presentations and peer-reviewed publications.
 He is well known to the MedStar Health system having completed both his residency in Internal Medicine and fellowship in Pulmonary Disease / Critical Care Medicine within the MedStar Washington Hospital Center / Georgetown University Hospital programs.
 Dr. Schreiber sums up his professional mantra by asking, “what can we do today to make tomorrow better for our patients?”